appserver-io/appserver/_docs/persistence-container.md

   protected $counter;

   /**
-   * Lifecycle Callback that'll be invoked by the container on
+   * Lifecycle Callback that will be invoked by the container on
    * application startup.
    *
    * @return void